James Y. Zou

 Updated: December 31, 2013

 I'm a Ph.D. student at Harvard and the Broad Institute working on machine learning and computational biology, supported by a NSF Graduate Fellowship (exp. graduation May 2014).
 I'm very fortunate to collaborate with Ryan Adams, Brad Bernstein, Michael Brenner, and David Parkes.
 Before Harvard, I completed Part III in Mathematics at the University of Cambridge (thanks to the generous support of a Gates Scholarship), and majored in Math and Physics at Duke.
-In biology, I'm interested in Mammalian gene regulation, epigenomics and population genetics.
-I also work on developing new probabilistic models and inference algorithms that have broad applications in biology, text modeling, etc.
+In biology, I'm interested in epigenomics, Mammalian gene regulation, and population genetics.
+I also work on developing new probabilistic models and inference algorithms that have broad applications in biology, text modeling, etc. For spring 2014, I'm a Simons research fellow at U.C.
+Berkeley.

 Epigenome-Wide Association Studies without the Need for Cell-Type Composition.